TypeError/domained/README.md

 Option | Description
 ------ | ---
---install/--upgrade  |  Both do the same function – install all prerequisite tools (Kali is a prerequisite AFAIK) --vpn   |   Check if you are on VPN (update with your provider) --quick |   Use ONLY Sublis3r's subdomain methods (+ subbrute) --bruteall  |   Bruteforce with JHaddix All.txt List instead of SecList --fresh  |   Delete old data from output folder --notify  |   Send Pushover or Gmail Notifications
+--install/--upgrade  |  Both do the same function – install all prerequisite tools --vpn   |   Check if you are on VPN (update with your provider) --quick |   Use ONLY Amass and SubFinder
+--bruteall  |   Bruteforce with JHaddix All.txt List instead of SecList --fresh  |   Delete old data from output folder --notify  |   Send Pushover or Gmail Notifications